-The University ombudsperson facilitates a voluntary process to open communication between students and members of the University community in order to resolve concerns and issues.
+The University ombudsperson facilitates a process to open communication between students and members of the University community in order to resolve concerns and issues.
 Their role is to listen to students' concerns, investigate the facts surrounding the matter, and make objective recommendations to achieve an effective resolution.
+With respect to grade appeals, the ombudsperson is a required step for students availing themselves of that process.
 University troubleshooters are faculty members and administrators who provide assistance to students seeking help with academic and administrative matters.
 For more information, call 305-284-4922, email ombudsperson@miami.edu, or visit Room 244 of the Ashe Administration Building, Coral Gables.